-The Children's Endeavour Trust's policy is to ensure equal opportunities are afforded to all staff, students and stakeholders.
+The Children's Endeavour Trust's ensure that equal opportunities are afforded to all staff, students and stakeholders.
 Training and career development opportunities are available to all employees.

-Disabled persons are afforded full and fair consideration in all recruitment procedures, and every effort is made to support employees if they become disabled whilst already in position.
+Applications for employment by disabled persons are given full and fair consideration for all vacancies in accordance with their particular aptitude and abilities.
+In the event of employees becoming disabled then every effort is made to retrain them in order that their employment within the Trust may continue.